 Weekly and monthly data showing indices of Revolut debit card transaction data, UK.
 These are official statistics in development.
 Source: Revolut

-The monthly volume of credit card transactions made online in the United Kingdom (UK) fluctuated significantly between February 2018 and April 2025.
-Total credit card transactions amounted to ** million, an increase from the previous month.
+The monthly volume of online card transactions made in the United Kingdom (UK) fluctuated between December 2017 and May 2025.
+The total volume of online card transactions amounted to *** million, an increase of ******percent compared to the same month last year.

 Under the Code of Recommended Practice for Local Authorities on Data Transparency, councils are encouraged to publish all corporate purchase card transactions.
 We already publish details of all our relevant expenditure of more than PS500 within our Payments to Suppliers page, and will continue to do so.
 However, in the spirit of the Code, the Council started publishing all purchase card transactions, regardless of value, from the April 2014 card statement.
 The information will be published monthly.
 As with our payments to suppliers, we aim to be as transparent as we can, but in some cases we will need to respect information that could be seen as commercially sensitive or where the payment relates to vulnerable young people or adults.
 In these cases information is withheld as it is personal data.
 For further information about personal data, please see birmingham.gov.uk/foi.
 If you require further information about any of the payments, please contact foi.mailbox@birmingham.gov.uk setting out the details of the payment and what additional information you require.
 Such request will be handled under the Freedom of Information Act 2000, and the Council aims to be able to provide a response to your query within 20 working days.
 PLEASE NOTE - FROM JANUARY 2018 EACH MONTHLY PURCHASE CARD PAYMENTS REPORT WILL BE PUBLISHED AS A STANDALONE DOCUMENT.
 THE LINK BELOW WILL TAKE YOU DIRECT TO THE LIST OF PUBLISHED STATISTICS FROM WHICH YOU WILL BE ABLE TO EXTRACT THE INFORMATION YOU REQUIRE: https://data.birmingham.gov.uk/organization/birmingham-city-council Additional metadata: - Licence: UK Open Government Licence (OGL) [http://reference.data.gov.uk/id/open-government-licence] - Additional Resources: purchasecardsnov2014.xls [https://cc-p-birmingham.ckan.io/dataset/cf552d08-cee9-43bf-8c0f-3196a9311799/resource/d1e4ec86-3ce3-4769-851d-63eda74253bf/download/purchasecardsnov2014.xls], publishspendjanuary2016.xls [https://cc-p-birmingham.ckan.io/dataset/cf552d08-cee9-43bf-8c0f-3196a9311799/resource/d43bc2cd-37f0-410d-9e35-35ff25ef52d2/download/publishspendjanuary2016.xls]